Roseland, Ohio

+Roseland is an unincorporated community and census-designated place (CDP) in Richland County, Ohio, United States.
+It was first listed as a CDP prior to the 2020 census.
+As of the 2020 census, Roseland had a population of 1,495.

-Roseland is an unincorporated suburban village in Richland County, Ohio, United States.
-It is in central Richland County, in northwestern Madison Township and also within the Roseland, Ohio Census Designated Place (CDP).
-It is bordered to the east, south, and part of the west by the city of Mansfield, for which it is a suburb.
-Ohio State Route 39 (Springmill Road) runs through Roseland, leading southeast into Mansfield and northwest 9 mi to Shelby.
+The CDP is in central Richland County, in northwestern Madison Township.
+It is bordered to the east, south, and part of the west by the city of Mansfield.
+Ohio State Route 39 (Springmill Road) runs through the CDP, leading southeast into Mansfield and northwest 9 mi to Shelby.